kpiris/bcbbr/README.md

 > [!TIP]
-To guarantee that the backup will be 100% complete, the account should have access to ALL the collections in the organization(s), besides beeing an owner or admin of that(those) organization(s).
+To guarantee that the backup will be 100% complete, the account should have access to ALL the collections in the organization(s), besides being an owner or admin of that(those) organization(s).

 ## Restore vault script: